2S4 Tyulpan: Background

 During and after World War II, the Soviets designed and made use of towed heavy mortars, such as the 160 mm mortar M1943, which was one of the heaviest mortars in general use during the war (second only to the German Karl-Gerät self-propelled heavy mortars), and the post-war 240 mm mortar M240.
 The first self-propelled mortar was the 2B1 Oka, based on the Iosif Stalin tank chassis capable of firing a 420 mm shell at a distance of 45 km.
-A few examples were built and paraded in the early 1960s, but ultimately the Oka wasn't adopted due Nikita Khrushchev's preference for missiles over heavy guns.
+A few examples were built and paraded in the early 1960s, but ultimately the Oka wasn't adopted due to Nikita Khrushchev's preference for missiles over heavy guns.

 The towed M240, used by artillery regiments of rifle divisions during the 1950s until they were reassigned in the late 1950s to heavy mortar battalions, proved to be rather impractical in combat: the 3OF-864 shell weighted 130 kg, which made difficult for crews to load the weapon without the aid of a small crane.

 According to the US Marine Corps Intelligence, the Soviets desire for a self-propelled mortar was renewed with the development of nuclear projectiles.
-Although the Soviet Army was well supplied with nuclear FROG-7 rockets and Scud tactical ballistic missiles, nuclear shells had the advantage of being less bulkier and having greater accuracy.
+Although the Soviet Army was well supplied with nuclear Luna-M rockets and R-11 Zemlya tactical ballistic missiles, nuclear shells had the advantage of being less bulky and having greater accuracy.
 Additionally, the 240 mm mortar shells of the M240 also have a greater destructive effect than artillery shells of comparable caliber, (Note: Mortar shells have relatively thin walls in comparison to artillery shells, allowing them to carry larger explosive payloads.) making them well suited for striking protected targets, such as entrenched command centers, enemy forces on reverse slopes of hills, or enemy defensive fortifications.

 Development of a practical self-propelled mortar started in the early 1960s by Yuri V. Tomashov's Design Bureau at Uraltransmash plant under the designation Obiekt 305.
 It combined the GM chassis with a modified version of the 240 mm M240 mortar, the 2B8 developed by Yuri N. Kalachnikov at the Perm Machine Building Plant.
 It was introduced into the Soviet Army in the early 1970s as the 2S4 Tyulpan ('Tulip'), reaching full operational status in 1975, being designated by Western intelligence as the M-1975 240 mm self-propelled mortar.